PepperSieve/vprexocompiler/README.md

 ```

 ## Running ##
-After compiling the dockerfile one can run using command:
+After compiling the dockerfile, one can run the tests using command:

 ```bash
 docker run -it pequin bash -c 'cd $PEQUIN/pepper && python3 exec.py benchmark timeout'